Orca Slicer

 Slicing Speed

-Many users report that Orca Slicer feels noticeably faster than other slicers, especially on complex models.
+Many users report that Orca feels noticeably faster than other 3d slicers, especially on complex models.

-Community feedback suggests that slicing performance is often significantly quicker compared to older slicers like Cura, which makes Orca ideal for large or detailed projects.
+Community feedback suggests that slicing performance is often significantly quicker compared to older slicer like cura download, which makes Orca ideal for large or detailed projects.

 Print Quality